BayesianModelingandComputationInPython/BookCode_Edition1/_sources/markdown/chp_02.md

-in Equation {eq}`eq_stacking` the weights are computed by maximizing the combined log-score, i.e. even when the models have been fitted independently as in pseudo Bayesian model averaging, the computation of the weights take into account all models together.
+in Equation {eq}`eq_stacking` the weights are computed by maximizing the combined log-score, i.e. even when the models have been fitted independently as in pseudo Bayesian model averaging, the computation of the weights takes into account all models together.
 This helps to explain why model `mB` gets a weight of 1 and `mC` a weight of 0 (see {numref}`table:compare_00` ), even if they are very similar models.
 Why are the weights not around 0.5 for each one of them?
 The reason is that